Frequently Asked Questions(FAQs)

-When should you call 911?
+When should I call 911?

 How do I know if it is an emergency?

-An emergency is any situation that requires immediate assistance from the police, fire department, or ambulance.
+An emergency is any situation that requires immediate assistance from the police, fire department, or an ambulance.
 Examples of emergency situations include:

-- a fire,
+- a fire

-- a crime (especially if in progress),
+- a crime in progress

 Why do I have to answer so many questions when I call 911?

 Our 911 Emergency Communications Specialists (ECS) are highly trained to gather relevant information from you in order to ensure that we send out the right kind of services to assist you, whether that is an ambulance, police, firefighters, or a combination of all three.
 We require specific information in order to ensure that you are given the help you need.
 We can also provide potentially life-saving instructions to assist you until help arrives on scene.

 What do I do if I, or my child, dial 911 by accident?

 Stay on the line, do not hang up.
 If you call us by accident, please let us know that so we can cancel the call, and not send out emergency responders to your location.
 We won’t be upset to know you are okay and called 911 in error.
 If you do hang up, our personnel are required to call you back and determine if emergency response is needed regardless.